breadweb/extralife-helper/README.md

 //                                         // main screen and not also your goal var donationSounds = "cash.mp3,kids.mp3";  // Set this to your custom set of sounds, separated
 //                                         // by commas.
-Or set to "" to have no sounds play
+Or set to "" to have no sounds play var yearMode = "false";                    // An alternate display to support fundraising all
+//                                         // year round.
+The count down/up timer is hidden var testDonationSeconds = 0;               // Number of seconds to show a test donation after
+//                                         // the Helper loads.
+Set to 0 to disable.
 // ============================================================================================

 // If you would like additional things to happen when a new donation is